VikParuchuri/marker/README.md

 - Removal of headers/footers/other artifacts
 - Latex conversion for most equations
 - Proper code block and table formatting
-- Support for multiple languages (although most testing is done in English)
+- Support for multiple languages (although most testing is done in English).
+See `settings.py` for a list of supported languages.
-- Works on GPU, CPU, or MPS (mac)
+- Works on GPU, CPU, or MPS

 ## How it works

 Marker is a pipeline of steps and deep learning models:

+- Loop through each document page, and:
-- OCR if text cannot be detected
+  - OCR the page if text cannot be detected
   - Detect page layout
   - Format blocks properly based on layout
+- Combine text from all pages
 - Postprocess extracted text

-Marker minimizes autoregression, which reduces the risk of hallucinations to close to zero, and improves speed.
-The only parts of the document that are passed through an LLM forward pass are equation regions.
+Marker minimizes the use of autoregressive models, which reduces the risk of hallucinations to close to zero, and improves speed.
+The only parts of a document that are passed through an LLM forward pass are equation blocks.

 ## Limitations